phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 666223
+#Total Number of Tweets: 1406980
-#Number of Clinton Tweets: 482336
+#Number of Trump Tweets: 666766
-#Number of Rubio Tweets: 189287
+#Number of Clinton Tweets: 482576
-#Number of Sanders Tweets: 184195
+#Number of Rubio Tweets: 189409
-#Number of Carson Tweets: 104826
+#Number of Sanders Tweets: 184319
-#Number of Bush Tweets: 70232
+#Number of Carson Tweets: 104903
-#Total Number of Tweets:
+#Number of Bush Tweets: 70296
 ---